alopez/alopez.github.com/join.md

 ## Prospective PhD students

-I expect take one or two new PhD students each year.
-I am no longer taking students for 2019.
+*I am no longer taking students for 2019.* Beyond that I expect to take one or two students per year.

 Interest in natural language processing is skyrocketing.
-There are many good things about this, but a downside is that I'm no longer able to respond personally to every prospective student who is interested in working with me.
+There are some good things about this, but a downside is that I'm no longer able to respond personally to every prospective student who is interested in working with me.
 In fact, there's a good chance that you're reading